nghttp2/nghttp2/doc/nghttpx.1.rst

   Reopen log files.

 SIGUSR2

   Fork and execute nghttpx.
 It will execute the binary in the same path with same command-line arguments and environment variables.
+As of nghttpx version 1.20.0, the new master process sends SIGQUIT to the original master process when it is ready to serve requests.
+For the earlier versions of nghttpx, user has to send SIGQUIT to the original master process.

-  After new process comes up, sending SIGQUIT to the original process to perform hot swapping.
-The difference between SIGUSR2 + SIGQUIT and SIGHUP is that former is usually used to execute new binary, and the master process is newly spawned.
+  The difference between SIGUSR2 (+ SIGQUIT) and SIGHUP is that former is usually used to execute new binary, and the master process is newly spawned.
 On the other hand, the latter just reloads configuration file, and the same master process continues to exist.

 .. note::